-- Assess, identify and analyze the risks of illegal, improper or erroneous purchases and payments; - Determine whether USAID's internal controls for travel cards were effectively developed and implemented to prevent and detect travel card fraud, misuse, and abuse by program participants; and - Determine whether Government-issued travel card holders used the travel cards only for purchases allowed by laws and regulations, including the FTR.
+- Assess, identify, and analyze the risks of illegal, improper or erroneous purchases and payments. - Determine whether USAID's internal controls for travel cards were effectively developed and implemented to prevent and detect travel card fraud, misuse, and abuse by program participants; and - Determine whether Government-issued travel card holders used the travel cards only for purchases allowed by laws and regulations, including the FTR.

-To accomplish our audit, we remotely performed procedures at USAID's Office in Washington, DC.
-The scope of this engagement focused on the USAID's Travel Card program and the agency's compliance with applicable provisions of the Act and covered transactions from October 1, 2019 through September 30, 2020.
+To accomplish our audit, we remotely performed procedures January 2023 to May 2023 at USAID's Office in Washington, DC.
+The scope of this engagement focused on the USAID's Travel Card program and the agency's compliance with applicable provisions of the Act and covered transactions from October 1, 2021, through September 30, 2022.

-- Reviewed the Act and Appendix B to OMB A-123 regarding requirements that apply to the USAID. - Reviewed USAID's FMFIA Statement of Assurance for any identified internal control matters related to the travel card program. - Determined whether USAID maintained a Travel Card Management Plan to understand related policies and procedures. - Reviewed prior OIG reports and determined whether the agency addressed prior year recommendations, if any. - Determined whether USAID conducted training for its travel card program; and - Obtained and reviewed cardholder transaction history for the travel card program with the GSA SmartPay Program.
+- Reviewed the Act and Appendix B to OMB A-123 regarding requirements that apply to the USAID. - Reviewed USAID's FMFIA Statement of Assurance for any identified internal control matters related to the travel card program. - Determined whether USAID maintained a Travel Card Management Plan to understand related policies and procedures. - Reviewed prior OIG reports and determined whether the agency addressed prior year recommendations, if any. - Obtained and reviewed detailed summaries prepared by OIG Investigations (OIG/I) of any/ all travel card fraud detected within the prior two years. - Determined whether USAID conducted training for its travel card program; and - Obtained and reviewed card holder transaction history for the travel card program with the GSA SmartPay Program.
 The travel cards are a centrally billed card product managed at the mission level but the activity is part of USAID's weekly activity review of all accounts in the program.

-As noted above, we obtained computer-generated data from GSA's SmartPay system to obtain cardholder information and travel card transaction data.
+As noted above, we obtained computer-generated data from GSA's SmartPay system to obtain card holder information and travel card transaction data.
 We assessed the reliability of the SmartPay data by (1) by reconciling the data to USAID transactional reports, (2) reviewing existing information about the data and the system that produced them, and (3) interviewing agency officials knowledgeable about the data.
 We determined that the data were sufficiently reliable for the purposes of this report.
 We did not test controls over these systems.

-We randomly selected a sample of 78 transactions to assess whether each transaction met travel card requirements, specifically, if each sample had the following documents:
+We randomly selected a sample of 45 transactions to assess whether each transaction met travel card requirements, specifically, if each sample had the following documents: